robertoschwald/check_mk_plugins/README.md

    Note: You must copy the files to all Check_MK servers in a cluster manually!
 3. Create a new webinject active check rule for your host.
     - Specify the filenames of the config- and test XML files (without path)
-    - Optionally, define as many environment variables as you need (coming soon)
+    - Optionally, define username and password (since 1.2)

 ## Webinject config files
 Do not specify a logfile location in the webinject config file!